Commerce 1011: Business Studies

 To find books on a topic, keyword searching is an easy way to start, but subject searching may also be required.

-Keyword Searching: (Searches author, title, table of contents and description where available, subject terms, etc.)
+Keyword Searching: (Searches author, title, table of contents and descriptions where available, subject terms, etc.)

 Narrowing a search: Use AND between two or more keywords to find books that include both terms:

 e.g. women AND work

 Broadening a search: Use OR to find books with alternate spellings, synonyms, or similar concepts:

-e.g. women AND (work OR employment) -- (Note: use parentheses if combining AND & OR in same search string)
+e.g. women AND (work OR employment) -- (Note: use parentheses if combining AND & OR in the same search string.)

 Use the truncation symbol: * to get the root word and all endings: e.g. entrepreneur* (gets entrepreneur, entrepreneurs, entrepreneurship, etc.)

 As you read more on your topic, watch for important books or authors frequently cited and search the library catalogue by author or title to find those.